How to Create Budget-Friendly Summer Home Decor in 6 Simple Ways

-Whatever it is that your family does to relax in the summer, keep it close by, easy for everyone to access, and store or display in a spot that is readily available!
+Whatever it is that your family does to relax in the summer, keep it close by.
+Make it easy for everyone to access.
+Try to store or display items in a spot that is readily available!
 You can even incorporate vintage into this storage/organization with vintage picnic baskets, buckets, woven baskets, or crates!

-No matter your season or stage of life, I hope you find some time this summer to unwind, slow down, and enjoy making your own home a restful, vacation retreat!
+No matter your season or stage of life, I hope you find some time this summer to unwind and slow down.
+It’s time to enjoy making your own home a restful, vacation retreat!